 - Risk factors for developing a drinking problem include low self-esteem, depression, anxiety or another mood problem, as well as having parents with alcoholism.

-- Alcohol dependence has no one single cause and is not directly passed from one generation to another genetically.
+- Alcohol use disorder has no one single cause and is not directly passed from one generation to another genetically.
 Rather, it is the result of a complex group of genetic, psychological, and environmental factors.

 - There is no one test that definitively indicates that someone has an alcohol-use disorder.
-Therefore, health-care practitioners diagnose these disorders by gathering comprehensive medical, family, and mental-health information.
+Therefore, health-care professionals diagnose these disorders by gathering comprehensive medical, family, and mental-health information.

 - There are thought to be five stages of alcoholism, the more severe end of the alcohol use disorder spectrum.

-- There are numerous individual treatments for alcoholism, including individual and group counseling, support groups, residential treatment, medications, drug testing, and/or relapse-prevention programs.
+- There are numerous individual treatments for alcoholism, including medical stabilization (detox), individual and group counseling, support groups, residential treatment, medications, drug testing, and/or relapse-prevention programs.

-- Some signs of a drinking problem include drinking alone, to escape problems, or for the sole purpose of getting drunk; hiding alcohol in odd places; getting irritated when you are unable to obtain alcohol to drink; and having problems because of your drinking.
+- Some signs of a drinking problem include drinking alone, to escape problems, or for the sole purpose of getting drunk; hiding alcohol in odd places; getting irritated and/or craving alcohol when you are unable to obtain alcohol to drink; and having problems because of your drinking.

 - While some people with more severe alcohol use disorder (formerly alcoholism or alcohol dependence) can cut back or stop drinking without help, most are only able to do so temporarily unless they get treatment.

 - There is no amount of alcohol intake that has been proven to be generally safe during pregnancy.

-- Codependency is the tendency to interact with another person in an excessively passive or caretaking manner that negatively affects the quality of the codependent individual's life.
+- Codependence is the tendency to interact with another person in an excessively passive or caretaking manner that negatively affects the quality of the codependent individual's life.